Charles Schwab Solo 401(k) Plan: The #1 Way to Maximize

 • Consider taking advantage of the Retirement Savers Credit.
 The credit still exists but most people are not aware of it.
 It can be 50%, 20% or 10% of the contribution depending on your adjusted gross income.

 • Take advantage of profit sharing.
-You can contribute up to $57,000 total so take advantage of it.
+You can contribute up to annual maximum so take advantage of it.

 • Consider catch up contributions.
-Remember that folks over 50 can get an extra $6,500 into the plan.
+Remember that folks over 50 can get an extra ‘catch up’ contribution.

 • A Mega Backdoor Roth is an option.
 If you like after-tax contributions, consider the Mega Backdoor Roth.